Drinking and Substance Use Often Start Before 15 Years Old

 PACT Offers SBIRT Resources and Virtual Training for Pediatricians and Healthcare Providers

 To support pediatricians and healthcare professionals, our PACT team visited over fifty pediatric offices providing local youth underage drinking and substance use data and resources about SBIRT and how it can help our communities’ youth make healthy decisions as they navigate high school and young adulthood.

+PACT is proud to also partner with Northwell Health to provide pediatricians and healthcare professionals SBIRT (Screening, Brief Intervention & Referral to Treatment) Virtual Training to ensure healthcare professionals have the tools they need to implement SBIRT.
 From COVID-19 to underage drinking, vaping and substance use, today’s youth and young adults face a multitude of health risks that will impact their lives, families and our communities.
-Pediatricians and healthcare professionals can learn more about how the evidence based tools, timely intervention, and access to resources can improve the health and lives of their pediatric patients.
+Pediatricians and healthcare professionals can learn more about how this evidence based tool, timely intervention, and access to resources can improve the health and lives of pediatric patients (ages 9–26).

 *SBIRT: Screening, Brief Intervention & Referral to Treatment